CogStack/CogStack-NiFi/security/README.md

 # Users and roles in ElasticSearch

+## Users and passwords
+The users and passwords are specified in the following `.env` files in `security/` directory:
+- `es_internal_users.env` - contains passwords for ElasticSearch internal users,
+- `es_kibana_user.env` - contains user and password used by Kibana,
+- `es_cogstack_users.env` - contains passwords for custom ElasticSearch users.

 **IMPORTANT: please remember to change the default passwords for the users before running this in production.**

 ## Setting up ElasticSearch
-On the first run, one should change the default `admin` and `kibanaserver` passwords as specified in the [OpenDistro documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/install/docker-security/).
+On the first run, after changing the default passwords, one should change the default `admin` and `kibanaserver` passwords as specified in the [OpenDistro documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/install/docker-security/).
 To do so, one should:
 - run the script `generate_es_internal_passwords.sh` to generate hashes,
 - modify the `internal_users.yml` file with the generated hashes,
-- restart the stack, but with using `docker-compose down -v` to remove the volumes.
+- restart the stack, but with using `docker-compose down -v` to remove the volume data.

-Following, one should modify the default passwords for the other build-in users (`logstash`, `kibanaro`, `readall`, `snapshotrestore`) and to create new users, as specified below.
+Following, one should modify the default passwords for the other build-in users (`logstash`, `kibanaro`, `readall`, `snapshotrestore`) and to create custom users (`cogstack_pipeline`, `cogstack_user`, `nifi`), as specified below.
 The script `create_es_users.sh` creates and sets up users and roles in ElasticSearch cluster.
-Alternatively, when SSL is not used -- `create_es_users_insecure.sh` handles this.

 ## New roles
 The available roles will be created: